Bill to extend legal window for child sex abuse survivors unlikely to see a Pa. Senate vote

 Ahead of lawmakers’ return to session this month, Gov. Tom Wolf urged Senate GOP leaders to call for an immediate vote on legislation to open a two-year window for survivors to pursue civil lawsuits against their abusers

-Child sex abuse survivors and their allies rally at the state Capitol for statute of limitations reforms in 2018.
+Child sexual abuse survivors and their allies rally at the state Capitol for statute of limitations reforms in 2018.
 Photo Source: Attorney General Josh Shapiro via Flickr.

 Despite pleas from advocates and a recent request from the governor, a bill that would open a two-year window for child sex abuse survivors to pursue civil lawsuits against their abusers is unlikely to see a floor vote as the Pennsylvania Senate returns to session this month.